 How to clone partition in Windows Server 2008 (R2) step by step?

-AOMEI Partition Assistant Server is reliable and easy partition manager that allows you to copy partition on Server 2008 (R2), 2003/2012 (R2) to the place on same hard drive or another disk with ease.
-Partition Copy Wizard is designed for this kind of task in particular.
+AOMEI Partition Assistant Server is a reliable and easy partition manager that allows you to copy partition on Server 2008 (R2), 2003/2012 (R2) to another partition on same hard drive or another disk with ease.
+“Partition Copy Wizard” is designed for this kind of task in particular.
 It has graphical user interface.

-Step 1: Run AOMEI Partition Assistant.
-To clone drive on Windows Server 2008, click on Partition Copy Wizard in the left pane and select a copy method based on your needs.
+Step 1.
+Run AOMEI Partition Assistant.
+To clone drive on Windows Server 2008, click on "Partition Clone Wizard" in the “All Tools”.

 If copy partition to existing partition, all data on destination will be overwritten.
 So, backup important files in advance.

 In a nutshell, you make a backup for a partition on the hard drive, restore the backup image to the other disk, and then delete the old partition (optional).
 That is an acceptable way to realize partition clone or backup.

 Please note that Windows Server Backup only supports recover system backup image to different local drives.
 That is to say, you can only restore the partition to the location it was if you make backup for a data partition.
 Then, there is no possibility for data partition copy to different drives.
 Anyway, go and learn the specific steps.

-Tips: you need to install Windows Server Backup if this is the first time you use it.
+Tip: you need to install Windows Server Backup if this is the first time you use it.
 To install this feature, you need to go Server Manager > Features > Add Features > Select Features > Windows Backup Features.
 Windows PowerShell will be installed at the same time.

-Step 2: At the Select backup configuration page, you need to decide whether backup full server or not.
+Step 2.
+At the Select backup configuration page, you need to decide whether backup full server or not.
 To backup only C drive, you need to choose Custom.

-Step 3: At Select backup items page, the C drive is selected by default.
+Step 3.
+At Select backup items page, the C drive is selected by default.
 Then, select a destination and complete the backup.
 Please note that you cannot store backups on USB flash drives or pen drives.

-Step 4: Now, go to Disk Management to create a new partition, for example E, on destination disk, so that you can recover system image to.
+Step 4.
+Now, go to Disk Management to create a new partition, for example E, on destination disk, so that you can recover system image to.

-Step 5: Click on Recovery Wizard in Windows Server Backup this time.
+Step 5.
+Click on Recovery Wizard in Windows Server Backup this time.
 At Select recovery type page, you need to choose Volumes.
 Next, tick C drive and select the new created E drive in the drop-down menu as destination volume.
 All data on E drive will be lost.

-Step 6: Go to Disk Management again after the recovery completes, and mark E drive as Active partition.
+Step 6.
+Go to Disk Management again after the recovery completes, and mark E drive as Active partition.

-Step 7: Shut down Windows Server 2008 (R2) and press F2 to enter BIOS.
+Step 7.
+Shut down Windows Server 2008 (R2) and press F2 to enter BIOS.
 You need to change boot priority to the new disk if you want to boot from that disk.
 A better way is to remove old hard drive to test if you can boot successfully.

 To copy partition on Windows Server 2008 (R2), both tools are workable.
-However, it can be easily tell that AOMEI Partition Assistant offers a simpler solution.
+However, it can be easily told that AOMEI Partition Assistant offers a simpler solution.
 For instance, you don’t need that many operating steps.
 Windows Server Backup also does not support to copy data partition to another drive through that method.